CharlesRh/secular-buddhism/eightfold-path/2-right-intention/07-intention-integration.md

 4. With practice, our new intentions become more natural and spontaneous
 5. Eventually, wholesome responses become our default

+> [!IMPORTANT]
-**This is why patience and persistence are so important—we're not just making isolated choices but rewiring deeply ingrained habits.**
+>This is why patience and persistence are so important—we're not just making isolated choices but rewiring deeply ingrained habits.

 ### The Relationship Between the Three Intentions